 The scholars immediately disagreed over the causes of the war and disagreement persists today.
 Many maintain that the primary cause of the war was the Southern states’ desire to preserve the institution of slavery.
 Others minimize slavery and point to other factors, such as taxation or the principle of States' Rights.

 In 2011, at the outset of the sesquicentennial, a Pew Research Center poll found that Americans were significantly divided on the issue, with 48% saying the war was "mainly about states' rights," 38% saying the war was "mainly about slavery," with the remainder answering "both equally" or "neither/don't know."

 One method by which to analyze this historical conflict is to focus on primary sources.
 Every state in the Confederacy issued an “Article of Secession” declaring their break from the Union.
 Four states went further.
 Texas, Mississippi, Georgia and South Carolina all issued additional documents, usually referred to as the “Declarations of Causes," which explain their decision to leave the Union.
-The documents can be found in their entirety here.

 Two major themes emerge in these documents: slavery and states' rights.
 All four states strongly defend slavery while making varying claims related to states' rights.
 Other grievances, such as economic exploitation and the role of the military, receive limited attention in some of the documents.
 This article will present, in detail, everything that was said in the Declarations of Causes pertaining to these topics.